machal/cssmine-content/content/flexbox-browsers.md

 #### Feature Detection and an Alternative Solution

-On the other hand, zero fallback can't be used when aligning a box with the center of the page.
+On the other hand, zero fallback can’t be used when aligning a box with the center of the page.
 If it is necessary to keep a similar look, we would need to use an alternative solution using CSS or Javascript.